Chapter 7: Scaling Up#

 4.1 Research Question#

-Framingham: Is there an association between smoking status (CURSMOKE) and CHD incidence (ANYCHD)?
+Framingham: Is there a statistically significant association between smoking status (CURSMOKE) and CHD incidence (ANYCHD)?

 4.2 The Contingency Table#